Zero-Tang/NoirVisor/README.md

 In that Zydis is included as a submodule, and because Zydis itself has a submodule, you must clone this repository recursively.

 ## Python script
-Since June 2023, NoirVisor can be built using Python script.
-The minimum version required for building NoirVisor is 3.9.
-There is no `pip` package requirements. \
+Since January 2024, NoirVisor can be built using Python script.
+The minimum version required for building NoirVisor is 3.9 by virtue of the typing syntax.
+In other words, Windows 7 is not supported.
+There is no `pip` package requirements for compilation. \
-Enter the `build` directory, execute the following command:
+In the root directory of this repository, execute the following command:
 ```
-make /target disasm
+make /target disasm /j
+make /target snprintf /j
-make
+make /j
 ```
-The first command will build the `zydis` disassembler engine, a required library used by NoirVisor. \
+The first command will build the `zydis` disassembler engine. \
+The second command will build the `snprintf` library. \
-The second command will build the NoirVisor itself.
+The third command will build the NoirVisor itself.

 Python-based compilation is parallel.
 It will achieve a great performance in building NoirVisor.